 Michigan Medicine comprises the University’s Medical School and the University of Michigan Health System, which includes the C.S.
 Mott Children’s Hospital, Von Voigtlander Women’s Hospital, University Hospital, the Frankel Cardiovascular Center, and the Rogel Cancer Center.
 Michigan Medicine’s adult hospitals were ranked sixth in the nation in 2017.
 The U-M Medical school ranked ninth in the nation in 2018.
 The Medical School has total annual research funding exceeding $470 million.

-- A minimum of five years’ transactional legal experience, with a strong preference for experience in health care transactions;
+- A minimum of six years’ legal experience in health care transactions;

 - A commitment to the mission of academic medicine, higher education, and health care;